anebz/cloud/Accreditations/az_ai_102.md

 * Files containing structured text from which questions and answers can be derived
 * Pre-defined chit-chat datasets that include common conversational questions and responses

-After defining the knowledeg base, train its natural language model and test it, and deploy it to a REST endpoint.
+After defining the knowledeg base, train its natural language model and deploy it to a REST endpoint.
+To access the endpoint, we need the ID, endpoint and authorization key.

 The response has this format: